InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_open_science.md

  2. **Data collection**

     At this phase of the research lifecycle a researcher employs the previously established DMP, thus collecting data either by acquiring already existing ([data re-use](https://nnlm.gov/data/thesaurus/data-reuse)) or creating nonexisting datasets (act of data creation).
-Also, during this phase any additional information that could be relevant for data processing is collected and organized, such as data reports, experiment log books, etc.
+Also, during this phase any additional information that could be relevant for data processing is collected and organized, such as data reports, experiment log books, existing data processing code, etc.

  3. **Processing**

-    In this phase of the research lifecycle the collected data are being processed .
-U
+    In this phase of the research lifecycle the collected data are processed to yield information and insights.
+It is not uncommon that prior the actual processing a good portion of resources is actually spent on data preparation.
+According to the study published in [FORBES](https://bit.ly/2WwVPho) data preparation accounts for 80% of researcher’s time, whereas the remaining 20% of their time is spend on the actual data processing.

  4. **Storing data and results**

-    In

  5. **Long-term preservation**